 Prep your conservatory

 The conservatory’s often neglected in the winter, but there’s no reason it can’t be an all-year-round room: you just need to install the right blinds.
 Because of the simple fact that glass is just not as good an insulator as a brick wall, you need to make sure that your conservatory windows are as equipped as possible to retain heat.
-An energy-efficient product like the Duette® EnergySmart pleated blind features a double layer of fabric to help you save up to 25% on heating bills, and can be custom cut to fit unique conservatory roof specifications.
+An energy-efficient product like the Duette® EnergySmart pleated blind features a double layer of fabric to help you save up to 25% on heating bills, and can be custom cut to fit unique conservatory roofs.
 These will allow you to crank up your energy efficiency rather than your thermostat.

 Setting timers to program your heating and blinds can help you optimise your energy use, and with recent technological innovations, you can do all this from your mobile phone.
 An app like Hive lets you control your thermostat remotely, so you can leave your heating off during the day and switch it on as you’re leaving the office.
 Similarly, you can control our blinds with the PowerView app: set your blinds (either by groupings or individually) to open during the day and let sunlight warm your home naturally, and set them to close in the evenings to retain that heat and conserve energy.